Leruele/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that counts the number of directories and sb-directories
+Create a script that displays the 10 newest files in the current directory